-We are building a community of researchers working on current and future challenges within financial computing.
+We are building a community of researchers working on current and future challenges within financial computing and analytics.
 With three collaborating universities, our PhD programme is rich in opportunities for engineers and scientists to gain confident skills and knowledge within their chosen field of research.

 In the first major collaboration between the financial services industry and academia, our students work on an applied research project with one of our industry partners.

-The PhD in Financial Computing is unique in enabling students to gain the skills required for jobs in the financial services industry.
+The PhD programme is unique in enabling students to gain the skills required for jobs in the financial services industry or in a large analitics company.
 The course provides unrivalled contacts, with access to top financial industry professionals and the best academic resources.

 The programme allows a high level of flexibility in its structure, with the involvement of departments across the three participating partner universities.

 Students are required to take exams for three taught courses and two professional development courses.
 These modules are worth 15 credits each.